Interim Executive Director

-Nick Williams is an actor, producer, husband, and proud father.
-He was store director at Hollywood Video’s flagship store in Los Angeles for over 4 years, supervising a staff of 13, and is the former art board President at Theatre of NOTE in Hollywood, where he still acts on a regular basis.
+Nick Williams is an actor, producer, and proud father.
+He was store director at Hollywood Video’s flagship store in Los Angeles and is the former art board President at Theatre of NOTE in Hollywood, where he still acts on a regular basis.
 Some of his recent performances at NOTE include Rio Hondo, Entropy (Scenie Award), I Wanna Hold Your Hand (two Scenies Awards), What May Fall (Broadway World Awards nomination), The Pity of Things (two Broadway World Awards nominations), Skeleton Stories, Nibbler and Kill Me, Deadly (Ticket Holder Awards’ Best Supporting Actor nomination).
 Among several non-NOTE performances in Los Angeles, his portrayal of Chris Keller in All My Sons at the Raven Playhouse was recognized for “Best Performance by a Lead Actor / Drama” (Stage Scene LA).
 He holds a BA in Acting from Willamette University.
 Nick has worked in Development for The Unusual Suspects since 2012 and is honored to play a small role in bringing the transformative power of theatre to our most underserved communities.